nainaru/angular_directives/README.md

 # angular_directives
-custum directies whaic can be use full for web devlopment
+custum directies which can be use full for web devlopment